Oden Bowie

-Oden Bowie (November 10, 1826 – December 4, 1894), a member of the United States Democratic Party, was the 34th governor of the State of Maryland in the United States from 1869 to 1872.
+Oden Bowie (November 10, 1826 – December 4, 1894) was an American politician who served as the 34th governor of the State of Maryland from 1869 to 1872.
+He was a member of the Democratic Party.

-Childhood
+Early life

 He was born in 1826 at Fairview Plantation in Collington, Maryland, the oldest son of Colonel William Duckett Bowie and Eliza Mary Oden.

 He spent the bulk of his childhood at Fairview where he was educated by a private tutor until his mother died when he was nine years old.
 After his mother's death, he was sent to the preparatory department of St. John's College in Annapolis, Maryland, where he studied for three years.
 At age twelve, he enrolled in St. Mary's Seminary and University and graduated in July 1845 as valedictorian of his class.

 Career

 Military

 In 1846 Bowie enlisted in the U.S. Army as a private at the outbreak of the Mexican–American War.
 He was promoted through the ranks, cited with "conspicuous bravery at Monterey" by Captain Taylor and eventually promoted to the rank of Captain by President James K. Polk, serving in the Voltigeur Regiment.
 At the time he was the youngest Captain in the army.